jhburns/ExperienceCapture/Documentation/Configure.md

 ## Capture Rate

-Basically how often the `GetCapture()` function is called, respecting frame rate.
+The rate is how often the `GetCapture()` function is called, with respect to frame rate.
 A value of 1 means `GetCapture()` is called every frame.
 A value of 2 means `GetCapture()` is called every other frame.
+Two games with different framerates and the same value for this will result in one capturing more often than the other.

 ## Scene To Load